Make your voice heard

 Take action for the scientific community by contacting your elected officials about important issues.

-These are the issues that APS leaders and members have identified this year as vital to advancing the needs of the scientific community.
-Learn more about and choose the issues that are important to you and use our form to contact your members of Congress and make your voice heard.
+APS leaders and members have identified these six legislative priorities as vital to advancing the needs and interests of the scientific community this year.
+Learn more and take action year-round by selecting the topics that are important to you.
+Through these portals, you can contact your members of Congress and make your voice heard.

 quantum computing image